Clinical-Genomics/scout/docs/admin-guide/login-system.md

 For development and testing purposes, the login system can be connected to a public LDAP test server.

-The following free LDAP server can be used for testing: https://www.forumsys.com/2022/05/10/online-ldap-test-server/
+The following free LDAP server provided by Forum Systems can be used for testing: https://www.forumsys.com/2022/05/10/online-ldap-test-server/

 This server provides a set of predefined users (e.g. einstein, tesla, newton) with a common password.